History Week: Pop!

 - Changes to any of these details must be sent immediately to the HCNSW at firstname.lastname@example.org;

-- Registrations for History Week 2017 will close on Friday 30 June 2017.
-HCNSW staff will begin to post events on the HCNSW History Week website in the first week of July, starting with Speaker Connect events.
-By Monday 31 July 2017, all events will be published on the HCNSW History Week website, and a downloadable program will be available;
+- After registrations for History Week 2017 close, HCNSW staff will begin to post events on the HCNSW History Week website, starting with Speaker Connect events.
+A downloadable program will also be made available;

 - Events will be circulated and advertised throughout the months of July and August.
 Event hosts are strongly encouraged to advertise their selected event through a variety of their own channels in addition to HCNSW channels;